disk91/WioLoRaWANFieldTester/doc/UserGuide.md

 <img src="../img/Disco_qr.jpg" alt="Discovery Qr Code" width="250"/>
 <img src="../img/Disco_Result.jpg" alt="Discovery Results" width="250"/>

 Please note that the Discovery Mode sessions are accumulated when performed within the same hour, and are purged after 2 hours (subject to change).
+You can manually purge the backend data if you want to test different antennas consecutively as an exemple.
+The cleaning button is accessible on the web page displaying results.